 The Summer Camp program is sure to keep your kids safe and entertained; and the best part is that our Summer Camp program is staffed by people you know and trust!
 Summer Camp is open to any currently enrolled BFA student 5-years-old and above.
 Summer Camp is generally available most of the summer, Monday through Friday, 7 a.m. – 6 p.m., with a week-long break around Fourth of July.

-Additional details about these processes will be in future communications, but there is an important step you can take TODAY to make sure Check-In goes smoothly.
+Additional details about these processes will be in future communications.